aloctavodia/BAP3/errata.md

 | 254 | We call **𝜙** the inverse link function and 𝜙 is... | We call **𝜓** the inverse link function and 𝜙 is... | Jacob Warren |

+Notes:

-Note: on page 23, Figure 1.9 shows the kurtosis.
+* On page 23, Figure 1.9 shows the kurtosis.
 What PreliZ actually computes is the "excess kurtosis", i.e the kurtosis -3.
 Thanks to Narinder Singh for pointing this out.

+* On Code block 2.26 we use a Normal likelihood and in Code block 2.27 we use a Gamma likelihood.
+The text has been updated to reflect why we do the change (The Gamma likelihood is more appropriate for the data we are modeling, given that all values are positive).
+Thanks to Kenji Oman for pointing this out.